Do I need to book for a public open day?

 How can I become a Lighthouse Volunteer?

 We always welcome new volunteers to help with our lighthouse open days.
 You can help either upstairs, downstairs or both!
-Please contact Joy Tubby for more information.
+Please see our volunteer page for more information.

 Is the lighthouse still operational?